imsujithrn/CFD-Simulation-of-a-180-Heated-Bent-Pipe-using-OpenFOAM/README.md

    git clone https://github.com/yourusername/repository-name.git
    cd repository-name
    ```
-2. Generate the mesh:
+2. Go to the specific Reynold's Number and go to the specific Heat Flux and Generate the mesh:
    ```bash
    blockMesh
    ```
-3. Set initial conditions and run the solver:
+3. Delete the already simulated values(100-1000) and Set initial conditions and run the solver:
    ```bash
    buoyantSimpleFoam
    ```